Brunswick Falls: European settlement

-In the year 1628 Thomas Purchase of England was the first European settler to set foot in Pejepscot, building his own trading post, at Pejepscot Falls.
+In the year 1628, Thomas Purchase of England was the first European settler to set foot in Pejepscot, building his own trading post at Pejepscot Falls.
 Purchase had an agreement with the natives for the land, as long as they were still able to hunt and fish at the falls.
-Four years later, in 1632, the Plymouth Company granted a patent to the land known as Pejepscot, including the falls, to Purchase and his brother in law, George Way.
-The Falls had a rich stock of salmon, sturgeon and shad, which Purchase took advantage of, shipping barrels of fish laden with salt, to London.
+Four years later, in 1632, the Plymouth Company granted a patent to the land known as Pejepscot, including the falls, to Purchase and his brother-in-law, George Way.
+The falls had a rich stock of salmon, sturgeon and shad, which Purchase took advantage of, shipping barrels of fish laden with salt to London.

 During the various Native American Wars in the region, there were two fortifications established adjacent to the falls.
-During King William's War, the first fort was built in 1688; Fort Andross, commanded by Major Thomas Savage and under the authority of the Dominion of New England.
+During King William's War, the first fort was built in 1688: Fort Andross, commanded by Major Thomas Savage and under the authority of the Dominion of New England.
 During King Philip's War, the second fortification was built in 1715 on the ruins of Fort Andross and was known as Fort George.
-This fort would be dismantled in 1736 when the Native American wars were coming to an end.
+This fort was dismantled in 1736 when the Native American wars were coming to an end.

 Dams

-Throughout the 19th Century, there would be many dams built across the Androscoggin River, in between the towns of Brunswick and Topsham, Maine.
-The first dam was built in the year 1753 and like all subsequent dams of this century, were carried away from freshets.
+Throughout the 19th century, many dams were built across the Androscoggin River between the towns of Brunswick and Topsham, Maine.
+The first dam was built in 1753 and, like all subsequent dams of this century, was washed away by freshets.